SAVING THE PINTO ABALONE

 Greenhouse gas emissions and associated ocean acidification and sea-surface temperature rise pose a major emerging threat to pinto abalone.
 Ocean acidification may hinder the development of abalone shells, and reduce the availability of the abalone's kelp and algal food sources.

 Due to these serious threats to survival, scientists have predicted that the pinto abalone will not survive without immediate and active intervention.
-The Center took action August 2, 2013, filing a petition to protect the pinto abalone under the Endangered Species Act.
+The Center took action in 2013, filing a petition to protect the pinto abalone under the Endangered Species Act.